What is time banking?

 A time bank is a reciprocity-based work trading system in which hours are the currency.
 With time banking, a person with one skill set can bank and trade hours of work for equal hours of work in another skill set instead of paying or being paid for services.
 Give one hour of service to another, and receive one time credit.

-Join the Unity Exchange Time Bank
+Join the Community Unity time bank

 Here at the Common Unity Project we work on a philosophy of ‘pay it forward’ and that is one of the main philosophies on which time banks work.
 Think about how you can help others and that will lead to you earning your time bank credits.
 A member can be an individual, family or corporate.

 If you’d like to know a bit more about time banking read on:

 Edgar Cahn is the founder of modern time banking.
 He noticed that successful time banks almost always work with some specific core values in place.
 In his book No More Throw-Away People, he listed four values.
 Later, he added a fifth.
 These have come to be widely shared as the five core values of time banking – and most time banks strive to follow them.
 They are a strong starting point for successful time banking.